“He who would travel happily, must travel light.”

 No shelter, irrespective of weight, will be ideal for all conditions.
 Trade-offs always enter the equation.

-If you use a tarp, you won’t have the same degree of protection from the elements.
-If you choose a silnylon single wall shelter, chances are you will occasionally have to deal with condensation.
+If you use a tarp, you won’t always have the same degree of protection from the elements or the bugs.
+If you choose a single wall shelter, chances are you will occasionally have to deal with condensation.
 While these are valid concerns, they are far from insurmountable obstacles.

-Lightweight, and particularly ultralight enthusiasts, are willing to endure the occasional moment of discomfort in exchange for the multitude of benefits that come from going light.
-Therefore, when it comes to selecting a shelter, find a balance between between weight, comfort and suitability for the conditions into which you are venturing.
+Ultralight backpacking enthusiasts, are willing to endure the occasional moment of discomfort in exchange for the benefits of going lighter.
+Therefore, when it comes to selecting a shelter, find a balance between between weight, personal comfort and (once again) suitability for the conditions in which you do most of your hiking.